-The employment agency only owes an agency worker working in phase 1-2 wages for the period during which the agency worker actually carried out work.
-Invocation of the exclusion of the obligation to continue to pay wages requires that the employer communicates the possible application thereof in writing, at the start
+1. The employment agency only owes an agency worker working in phase 1-2 wages for the period during which the agency worker actually carried out work.
+Invocation of the exclusion of the obligation to continue to pay wages requires that the employer communicates the possible application thereof in writing, at the start of the agency work employment contract.

-- of the agency work employment contract. - 2.
-If an agency work employment contract has been agreed in phase 1-2 without agency clause, the exclusion from the obligation to continue to pay wages as referred to in paragraph 1 of this article does not apply in the event of incapacity for work. - 3.
-If in phase 1-2, the agency worker: - a. is called up for agency work; and - b. shows up at the time and place agreed with the employment agency; but - c. is not enabled by the client to commence the agency work, the agency worker is entitled to be paid at least three times the effective hourly wage that the agency worker would have received on the basis of the agency work.
+2. The exclusion from the obligation to continue to pay wages as referred to in paragraph 1 of this article does not apply in the event of incapacity for work.

+3. If in phase 1-2, the agency worker:

+- a. is called up for agency work; and - b. shows up at the time and place agreed with the employment agency; but - c. is not enabled by the client to commence the agency work, the agency worker is entitled to be paid at least three times the effective hourly wage that the agency worker would have received on the basis of the agency work.
 In this case, paragraph 1 of this article does not apply.